xuankimtran/docs-1/pages/katalon-studio/docs/katalon-studio-activation-since-70.md

 ### CAPTCHA required

 CAPTCHA is required when a user enters an incorrect password for 5 consecutive times.
 At that time, you should log into [Katalon TestOps](https://analytics.katalon.com/) with that account and enter the captcha.
 After that, you should be able to activate Katalon Studio normally.

+## Companion products

+### Katalon TestOps

+[Katalon TestOps](https://analytics.katalon.com) is a set of cloud-based services to help you streamline software quality by continuous test executions and intelligent analytics.
+As this moment, Katalon TestOps consists of the following services:

+* Katalon TestOps Center: the test hub to gather and connect quality data from multiple sources, including Katalon Studio, JUnit, TestNG, and Jira.
+* Katalon TestOps CI: the CI for managing test environments and scheduling remote executions on local machines, Kubernetes, and CircleCI.
+It is designed and built with ease of deployment and configuration in mind to let QAs focus on testing activities.
+* Katalon TestOps Reports: provide dynamic perspectives and an insightful look at your automated testing activities.
+* Katalon TestOps Vision: the visual-based testing service which is powered by AI to identify new defects on application GUIs quickly.